BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 # Introduction

 The BBS Signatures scheme, as defined in [@!I-D.irtf-cfrg-bbs-signatures] can be extended to support blind signatures functionality.
 In a blind signatures setting, the Prover wants to get a BBS signature over a list of messages, without revealing those messages to the Signer.
 To do that, they construct a "hiding" commitment to those messages (i.e., a commitment which reveals no information about the committed values), together with a proof of correctness of that commitment.
 They will then send the (commitment, proof) pair to the Signer.
 Upon receiving that pair, the Signer will first have to verify the proof of correctness of the commitment.
 If the commitment is valid, they will then be able to use it in generating a BBS signature.
-The resulting signature will be a valid BBS signature over the messages committed by the Prover.
+The result will be a valid BBS signature over the messages committed by the Prover.
 The Signer can optionally include messages to the signature, in addition to the ones committed by the prover.
-Upon receiving the blind BBS signature, the Prover can verify it using the messages they committed to together with the messages the Signer included to the signature, and then use it to generate BBS proofs normally, as described in [@!I-D.irtf-cfrg-bbs-signatures].
+Upon receiving the blind BBS signature, the Prover can verify it using the messages they committed to, together with the messages the Signer included to the signature, and then use it to generate BBS proofs normally, as described in [@!I-D.irtf-cfrg-bbs-signatures].

 Below is a basic diagram describing the main entities involved in the scheme.
 !---